arskom/spyne/doc/source/manual/highlevel.rst

     :class:`rpclib.server._base.ServerBase` classes.

-    For example, Http is used as a transport for Soap, by tucking a Soap message in the Http byte-stream part of a Http POST request.
+    For example, Http is used as a transport for Soap, by tucking a Soap message in the arbitrary byte-stream part of a Http POST request.
 The same Http is exposed as a "protocol" using the :class:`rpclib.protocol.http.HttpRpc`
     class.
 One could use Soap as a transport by tucking a protocol message in its base64-encoded ByteArray container.